mertcanbaykal/Neon-Merge/NeonMerge-PrivacyPolicy.md

 ### Information Collection and Use
 We do not collect or use any personal information.

- **Localization**
-The game checks the device language to set the game language within the available options.
+ - **Localization:** The game checks the device language to set the game language within the available options.

 ### Service Providers
 - This game has advertisements.
 The advertisements are provided by *Google AdMob* and *Unity Ads* services using *Unity LevelPlay: Ad Mediation Platform*.